pyta-uoft/website/index.md

 ### Method hidden (E0202) {#E0202}

-If you accidentally mask a method with an attribute, it can cause other code to attempt to invoke what it believes to be a method, which will fail since it has become an attribute instead.
+If you accidentally hide a method with an attribute, it can cause other code to attempt to invoke what it believes to be a method, which will fail since it has become an attribute instead.
 This will cause the program to raise an error.

 ```python
 class Example: